jordanstidham/PORTFOLIO/README.md

 # portfolio
-A virtual portfolio I created from scratch to showcase my capabilities.
+A virtual portfolio I coded line-by-line from scratch to showcase my capabilities.